menu icon

 University information

 London Metropolitan University is home to a diverse community of learners, mentors, practitioners, innovators, and thinkers, located in the vibrant centre of London, one of the most dynamic capital cities in the world.
-The university's mission is to transform lives through the power of education – it does this by welcoming students from all kinds of backgrounds and supporting them to achieve success.
-Each student forms an important part of...more
+The university's mission is to transform lives through the power of education.
+It does this by welcoming students from all backgrounds and supporting them to achieve success.
+Each student forms an important part of the...more